 Following the interview, hold a session or a process for all interviewers to debrief.
 Everyone involved should come together to compare notes and opinions.
 This is the crucial point of your interview process where you determine if the talent is the right fit.
 Involving key management is the best way to get multiple perspectives on how the talent might fit into the culture and perform on the job.

 Are you about to start a talent search?
 PeopleSuite can help you attract top talent and find the best person for the job.
-Contact us today to find out how you can challenge the norm and improve your hiring process.
+Contact us today to find out how you can challenge the norm and improve your hiring process or book a free consultation to discuss how PeopleSuite can make the difference in your hiring strategy.